minio/docs/source/replication/site-replication-overview.rst

          .. code-block:: shell

             mc admin replicate info <ALIAS>

       #.
 Update the site's endpoint with :mc-cmd:`mc admin replicate edit`

          .. code-block:: shell

             mc admin replicate edit ALIAS --deployment-id [DEPLOYMENT-ID] --endpoint [NEW-ENDPOINT]

+         Replace [DEPLOYMENT-ID] with the deployment ID of the site to update.

+         Replace [NEW-ENDPOINT] with the new endpoint for the site.

 Remove a Site from replication
 ------------------------------